 The higher an oil is in PUFA, the more prone to oxidation it is.
 Coconut oil, for example, is made up of over 90% saturated fat, with only a tiny percentage of PUFA.
 Its chemical composition makes it far less prone to oxidation than something like safflower oil, which is almost 80% PUFA.

-To give you an idea of how just how easily high-pufa linseed oil (also known as flaxseed and touted everywhere as a health food) can oxidize, watch this short video:
+To give you an idea of how just how easily high-pufa linseed oil (also known as flaxseed oil and touted everywhere as a health food and desirable skincare ingredient) can oxidize, watch this short video:

 All this talk about oxidizing is important, because it’s oxidation that makes PUFAs so bad for our health.
 Oxidation produces free radicals—the nasties that cause our cells to age—meaning that the higher an oil is in PUFAs, the more likely it is to cause free radical damage to your skin.